top of page

 Ecology and Behaviour

-Activity patterns of the guiña possibly vary in different regions and are potentially influenced by coat coloration.
-It can be active at day and night.
-Melanistic individuals showed stricter nocturnal activity than spotted ones.
+Activity patterns of the guiña vary in different regions and are potentially influenced by coat coloration.
+Guiñas are mainly active at night with some daily activity depending on the level of habitat modification.
+Melanistic individuals show stricter nocturnal activity than spotted ones.
 The guiña is a good climber, escaping to trees when threatened and it likes to shelter in trees during inactive periods.
 Guiñas also rest in dense cover near waterways and in thick piles of ground-level vegetation or quila thickets.
 Daily distances covered by radio-tracked guiña were up to 1.8 km in Torres del Paine and Queulat National Parks, and a maximum of 13.9 km in a fragmented landscape on the northeastern coast of Chiloé Island, revealing its high and facultative dispersal ability.
 Guiñas are agile hunters and mainly hunt on the ground.

-Home range size of guiñas is 0.3-2.2 km² in Torres del Paine and Queulat National Parks, and 1.3-22.4 km² in a fragmented landscape on the northeastern coast of Chiloé Island.
+Home range sizes in fragmented landscapes are larger than in continuous native forest areas.
+Home range sizes detected so far are 0.3-2.2 km² in the Aysén Region, in the Laguna San Rafael and Queulat National Parks, and 1.3-22.4 km² in a fragmented landscape on the northeastern coast of Chiloé Island.
 Average home range size in the Chilean Araucanía region was 6.23 km².
 The ranges of males are often larger than those of females.
 Male and female home ranges overlap largely whereas home ranges of individuals of the same sex are exclusive.
 However, a radio-collar study in 2004 in Chile found spatial overlap both within and between sexes.
 Gestation period lasts about 72–78 days.

 Prey

 The guiña in southern Chile preys mainly on small mammals like rodents, marsupials (i.e. Tyhlamys elegans, Dromiciops gliroides) and lagomorphs (i.e. exotic Oryctolagus cuniculus) but also on birds and invertebrates.
 It is also known to frequently feed on lizards and to occasionally take carrion and predate on poultry as well.
-In the Malleco National Reserve, Chile, the majority of prey consisted of arboreal/scansorial small mammals, although ground-dwelling ones appeared to occur more frequently in the area.
+In the Malleco National Reserve, Chile, most of the prey consisted of arboreal/scansorial small mammals, although ground-dwelling ones appeared to occur more frequently in the area.
 On Chiloé, besides rodents, also austral thrush, lapwings, chucao tapaculo, hued-hued, chickens and a goose were identified as prey.
 This is also observed in Argentina.
 Its diet does not seem to change significantly between seasons.
+Guiñas also scavenge opportunistically on carrions.

 Prey P Meier 14.jpg